JeffersonLab/RFWScopeDAQ/README.md

 ### Documentation
-Basic documentation is provided in the docs folder.
+User guide documentation is provided in the CSUE installation.

 ### Release
 Releases are generated automatically when the VERSION file recieves a commit on the main branch.
 Artifcats (packages) are not deployed to PyPI automatically as this is intended as a limited use application.
 Build artifacts are automatically attached to the releases when generated along with the python dependency information for the build (requirements.txt).